corpusops/bitwardentools/README.md

 We would at least ask you to be careful, or even discourage to use it for example in a multi-user context Specially if the users are not trusted, and the API is used on long running proccess like WEB APIS.
 Or, you'll have to take the responsability of this usage and as already said on https://github.com/corpusops/bitwardentools/blob/main/USAGE.md#security-note , you should at least really take A SPECIAL++ care in the lifecycle of your consuming application to ensure that `Client.bust_cache()` is called between each different user call if this is not desired (and/or controlled), or any other cache invalidation routine will be done to ensure no leak to be possible.
+Also, please note that bitwardentools's cache is more a local object registry that a requests cache.
 This means that misusing the library can lead to leaks where an already preloaded cache can be exploited by rogue users, so think twice to your scenarii to ensure what would one user have access with or without the cache loaded.

 You should also upgrade as soon as possible to version 2.0.0 which may mitigate but not totally the situation as we can't by definition control the code consuming this library and any mis-usage, specially concerning cache invalidation calls.
 If you used this software in adhoc scripts, so in mono user and controlled scenarii, you still are i think still safe.